xiix0/scam/README.md

-Q:	How can you tell when a Burroughs salesman is lying?
+Q:	What do you call a blind, deaf-mute, quadraplegic Virginian?
-A:	When his lips move.
+A:	Trustworthy.